-Thank you for bringing the amended Gaming Ordinance to our attention.
-If you have any questions, please feel free to contact Staff Attorney Heather McMillan Nakai at (202) 527-5577.
+These amendments are approved as they are consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations.
+If you have any questions or require anything further, please contact Staff Attorney Heather McMillan Nakai at (202) 527-5577 or heather\nakai@nigc.gov.